eslint/eslint/docs/developer-guide/working-with-plugins.md

 };
 ```

-If the plugin were called `eslint-plugin-myPlugin`, the `myConfig` and `myOtherConfig` configurations would then be usable by extending off of `"plugin:myPlugin/myConfig"` and `"plugin:myPlugin/myOtherConfig"`, respectively.
+If the example plugin above were called `eslint-plugin-myPlugin`, the `myConfig` and `myOtherConfig` configurations would then be usable by extending off of `"plugin:myPlugin/myConfig"` and `"plugin:myPlugin/myOtherConfig"`, respectively.

 ```json
 {